University of Rhode Island Undergraduate Housing Accommodations

 SIX.
-The student’s preferences for Learning Community, and/or roommates will be taken into consideration as much as possible in the context of providing the medical need accommodation (if granted).
-However, Housing and Residential Life reserves the right to assign the student to a space that will meet the medical need which may supersede any preferences or roommate selections previously requested.
+Your preferences for Learning Community, roommates or housing style will be taken into consideration as much as possible in the context of providing the essential accommodations.
+However, Housing and Residential Life reserves the right to assign you to a space that will meet the medical need which may supersede any preferences or roommate selections previously requested.
 As with all room assignments, preferences cannot be guaranteed.

 SEVEN.
-You will be officially notified of your room assignment at the same time that all residents are notified, usually in mid July.
+You will be officially notified of your room assignment at the same time that all residents are notified, usually in mid-late July.

-IMPORTANT: If you submit your request AFTER the DSS Housing Accommodation Request deadline (March 30 for returning students or May 30 for incoming first-year students) the following applies:
+IMPORTANT: If you submit your request AFTER the Housing Accommodation Request deadline, the following applies:

 - The Housing Accommodation request and medical need accommodation (if granted) will supersede any preferences or roommate selections previously requested.

 - Housing reserves the right to reassign you to a space that meets the medical need.
 The change will ONLY accommodate the student with the medical need, not the selected roommates.

 - There is a standard HRL room change process every year.
 We will support students with disabilities in following appropriate procedures through the Housing and Residential Life Office and will make our best effort to secure reasonable and appropriate housing accommodations.

 - If your medical accommodation has been granted, but you instead wish to select another room or select preferred roommates, you must verify in writing to Disability Services for Students and Housing and Residential Life the following:

 - Your wish to move to the newly selected space or social situation.